-The Coordinator for Title IX of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and Chapter 622 of the Acts of 1971 is the Superintendent or designee.
-He/she can be reached at Masconomet Regional School District, 20 Endicott Road, Topsfield, MA 01983, (978) 887-2323, ext.
+The Civil Rights Coordinator of the Education Amendments of 1972, Section 504 of the Rehabilitation Act of 1973, and Chapter 622 of the Acts of 1971 is the Superintendent or designee.
+He/she can be reached at Masconomet Regional School District, 20 Endicott Road, Boxford, MA 01921, (978) 887-2323, ext.
 6111.

-Inquiries regarding the application of the Masconomet Regional Schools' nondiscrimination policy may be referred to the Superintendent or Title IX Coordinator, as named above or the Assistant Secretary for Civil Rights, U.S. Department of Education, Washington, D.C.
+Inquiries regarding the application of the Masconomet Regional Schools' nondiscrimination policy may be referred to the Superintendent or Civil Rights Coordinator, as named above or the Assistant Secretary for Civil Rights, U.S. Department of Education, Washington, D.C.
 20202 (or the Regional Director, U.S. Department of Education, Office for Civil Rights, J. W. McCormick Building, P.O.
-Square, Boston, MA 02109.
+Square, Boston.
+MA 02109.